-A metadata change may introduce or remove a link between two subgraphs that match a subscription.
-When this happens after an initial searchResult message has been sent, the MAP Server informs the MAP Client about the metadata that was added or removed to the subscription using updateResult and deleteResult elements.
+A metadata change may cause a subscription to traverse a new link, or to stop traversing a link .
+When a subscription result changes after an initial searchResult message has been sent, the MAP Server informs the MAP Client about the metadata that was added or removed to the subscription result, using updateResult and deleteResult elements.
+The server SHOULD return the accumulated results to the client as soon as possible.
+For a client that does not have an active poll request, the server MUST retain metadata changes until the client issues a poll request or the client's session ends.